 fourth on a double-decker bus.
 Fifty-two people were killed and more than 700

-chanting or singing spells.
-The Anglo Saxon word galdorcræft meant the magical
+singing spells.
+The Anglo Saxon word galdorcræft referred to the magical arts.

 between 1650 and 1900.

-What is said about the Sami people, Sapmi and joiking is
+The information about the Sami people, Sapmi and joiking

 Nimue, Viviane and variants of those names are given to

 the female fay/Lady of the Lake who began appearing in the French chivalric